 - A Letter from the Secretary of State from the state where the document was issued.
 For example, if you need your diploma authenticated and you went to Texas A&M University, you would need a letter from the Texas Secretary of State declaring that the diploma is real. (and no, I didn’t go to Texas A&M, thank you very much!)

 Trust me when I say that the process is a headache.
-It’s another reason that I recommend using a service like Passport Visa Express – they can also handle getting your documents authenticated.
+It’s another reason that I recommend using a service like Passport Visas Express – they can also handle getting your documents authenticated.

 Best China Visa Service for US Citizens in 2024

 If it’s not plainly obvious right now, my suggestion is that you consider using a trusted visa service to help you along as you apply for your China visa.
 Not only will they help make sure that your application doesn’t have any errors, they will also arrange for drop off and pickup from the Chinese embassy if you don’t live near one.

 There are numerous services available for US Citizens to use to get a visa to China, but I’ve personally used Passport Visa Express many times over the past decade and I’ve always been happy.
-Thankfully, they’ve agreed to offer a 10% discount if you use the code FWC10 when you check out!
+Thankfully, they’ve agreed to offer a 10% discount if you use the code TCC10 when you check out!

 When it comes to the best China visa service for US citizens, that is what I recommend.
 Applying for a Chinese visa is never cheap, but spending a little extra to get some help is always worthwhile.